MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 Is Snap It comparable to Spark Vision?

 No. Snap It estimates the calories of a photographed meal (logging).
-Spark Vision suggests recipes tailored to your macros from a photo (creation).
-The goals are fundamentally different.
+Spark Vision suggests recipes adapted to your macros based on a photo (creation).
+Different goals.

-MFP is a solid choice due to its massive database.
-However, FoodCraft is natively multilingual with 14 supported languages, making it more accessible worldwide.
+MFP is generally the better choice due to its larger database.
+However, FoodCraft is natively multilingual with 14 supported languages.

 Do all three apps work with Apple Watch?